clinical-meteor/cookbook/readme.md

 Hi.
 Welcome to my Meteor Cookbook, FAQ, and Tutorial, culled from about 9 months of emails and discussions from the [meteor] google group and my experiences rolling out packages and apps.
 These documents are intended for the intermediate user learning Meteor, who is accustomed to a) object-oriented frameworks and languages, such as Java and C#, and b) relational databases and data structures derived from SQL table schemas.
 The focus is on helping the user grow accustomed to functional programming using document oriented databases.

-**Updates 08/31/2013**
-The Cookbook is growing!
-It was getting so cumbersome to edit that I split it into a dozen files.
-Now have an index!
-Also, for those who asked, links from private gmail accounts have been removed to improve readability.

 **Index**